daizutabi/mkapi/docs/usage/object.md

 The heading of a method's documentation contains a tooltip displaying the full name of the method along with the class to which the method belongs.
+You can also click the
+<i class="fa-solid fa-square-plus"></i>
-You can also click the prefix *method* to display the qualified names of all methods on the current page.
+button to display the qualified names of all methods on the current page.

 ## Source Code